Skip to main content

 save office is not a registered agent service and does not replace the registered agent each formation and property state requires.
 It provides the business mailing address, the slot used across the parent entity, each series, the IRS, the bank, and lender correspondence.
 For a real estate portfolio the value is consistency: one validated address used the same way everywhere, instead of a different mailbox per series or per state.

 Because a non-deliverable address on a lender or bank file causes problems rather than solving them, the Address Checker tool runs United States Postal Service (USPS) Delivery Point Validation before an address is used, so the address on a deed-adjacent or financing document is verified rather than assumed.
 Mail is received through a professional carrier network covering USPS, United Parcel Service (UPS), FedEx, and DHL and scanned the same day, and the get-started flow activates the address within 24 hours.
-Pricing across the seven cities is on the pricing page.
+Pricing across the six cities is on the pricing page.

 Not legal or tax advice